root-project/root/documentation/users-guide/Trees.md

 Files: MyClass.h and MyClass.C generated from Tree: T
 ```

-CINT informs us that it has created two files. `MyClass.`h contains the
+Cling informs us that it has created two files. `MyClass.`h contains the
 class definition and `MyClass.C` contains the `MyClass::Loop()` method.
 `MyClass` has more methods than just `Loop()`.
 The other methods are a
 constructor, a destructor, `GetEntry()`, `LoadTree()`, `Notify()`,